Paris mayor against Russian athletes at 2024 Olympics 'while war goes on'

 Following a ban from the World Anti-Doping Agency, Russians represented their national Olympic committee, rather than Russia itself, in the Tokyo Olympics in 2021 and the Beijing Winter Games in 2022.

 "I am not in favour of this option, I would find it totally indecent," said Hidalgo.
-"We will not parade a country that is attacking another and pretend it does not exist," she said.
+"We will not parade a country that is attacking another and pretend it does not exist."

 © 2023 AFP